Trenten Beram Inducted into the Legends of Philippines Track and Field

-In the short time he was with Philippine Athletics he set National records in the 200m, Indoor 200m, Indoor 400m.
+In a short time, he was with Philippine Athletics; he set National records in the 200m, Indoor 200m, Indoor 400m.

-And above all was the first Filipino to break the 21-second barrier in the 200m as well as the first Filipino male to win a medal of any color in the 200m at SEA Games, in this case, the gold.
+And above all was the first Filipino to break the 21-second barrier in the 200m and the first Filipino male to win a medal of any color in the 200m at SEA Games, in this case, the gold.

 Trenten Beram had contacted me via the PATAFA in 2014, and after providing a small amount of assistance via his dad and coach Amadeo Lambert.

 I then had to delegate the ongoing process of his Filipino passport back to the PATAFA as I had decided to leave the PSC to pursue a coaching development role in another part of the country.

 I no longer would have the resources to help him.
 In tribute to Trenten Beram, I have included several ‘golden’ articles over the last few years.

 Trenten Beram’s departure from the sport left a gaping hole in the Men’s program, with no one able to fill his shoes in the 200m until now.
 He is sorely missed by the many friends he made in the sport.

 Something not in the write-up that I want to note is that Trenten Beram didn’t take up Athletics till the age of 16-17.

 And his coach Amadeo Lambert actually identified him from Baseball.
 This is an excellent example of an athlete who did not specialize at an early age.